 Coming back into this process of creative investigation, outside, after what feels like a lifetime of doing all of the admin and none of the artwork, feels amazing, feeling my brain poke out its antannae and swivel them around, feeling ideas start growing, and forking in different directions, and branching out and out and out.

 It becomes so clear how much of this enchantment is unlearned, how so much of our emotional investment and sense of value in our environment is lost through just a serious lapse in concentration, a lack of attention.
-For me certainly an addiction to tiny, acute hits of dopamine from silly, empty calorie newness - a new message, a new interaction, a “like” - has crowded out the attention span I have for the subtler, but much deeper and more existential and sustaining love for being a part of the natural world.
+For me certainly an addiction to tiny, acute hits of dopamine from silly, empty calorie newness - a new message, a new interaction, a “like” - and the constant tugs of stresses, tasks, threats, the bureaucratic necessities of existing legally in the modern world, has crowded out the attention span I have for the subtler, but much deeper and more existential and sustaining love and concern for being a part of the natural world.

 And this is not to cast aspersions on communication and social connection - both of which are deep and real joys, as well as being key to our survival and harm reduction going forward into the anthropocene, but it seems to me that we have to figure out how to access and amplify our biophilia, to make it feel acute, and serious, to make it an overwhelming part of our joys, dreams and desires.
 It is worth noting that this will happen anyway, when it’s too late, when it’s gone.